GEPD2/automation_tool/README.md

 Execute privileged operations

+On a next update tcpdump will be added too

 Use Responsibly:
 ✓ Only test systems you own or have permission to scan ✓ Comply with all applicable laws and regulations